 This is a small but important improvement that we hope will make your life a little easier.
 We’d like your feedback, too.
 If you notice any issues with the new canceled-bus notices, or if you have any other comments about TransitTracker, please let us know at firstname.lastname@example.org.

-I'm TriMet’s senior marketing communications coordinator in charge of interactive media.
-I manage online initiatives and help build useful and usable online tools for riders.
+I'm TriMet’s manager of marketing and rider communications.
+I oversee the agency's web and mobile initiatives and help build useful and usable online tools for riders.
 I also moonlight as a musician in my spare time.

 If the numbers are any indication, TriMet riders are decidedly “on board” with the idea of paying their fare with their phones!
 As of today, our new TriMet Tickets app for Android and iPhone has been downloaded more than 38,000 times, and we’re seeing anywhere from 300 to 350 new downloads each day.